shortalex/Harris-Fall19-CS402-iOS/README.md

 # Harris-Fall19-CS402-iOS
 # The Final
-I was unable to upload my pods folder because it was to big.
+I was unable to upload my pods folder because it was too big.